zicat/tributary/doc/tributary_design_guide.md

 ### Sink Models

 Channel supports configuring multiple partitions, and the partitions are independent of each other.
-Based on this background, the sink model includes two types: direct and multi-threads.
+Based on this background, the sink model includes two types: single-thread and multi-threads.

+User can choose models by config `partition.concurrent` in application.properties.
+If `partition.concurrent` is 1, the sink will use single-thread model, otherwise, the sink will use multi-threads model.

-#### Direct Model
+#### Single Thread Model

 In direct mode, partition and threads are bound one-to-one, making it suitable for scenarios where the consumption rate of a single thread is greater than the writing rate.